oasis-tcs/openc2-jadn/jadn-v2.0.md

 Packages provide the main structuring and organizing capability of UML.
 A UML package is a namespace for its members, and a JADN abstract schema is composed using packages.
 All packages, including the one defining JADN itself, are instances of JADN's `Schema` type.
-Schema has two fields: package metadata defined in this section ([Figure 3-1](#figure-3-1----jadn-schema-metadata)), and a list of type definitions defined in [Section 4](#4-jadn-types).
+Schema has two fields: package metadata defined in Fig. 3-1, and a list of type definitions defined in [Section 4](#4-jadn-types).

+###### Fig. 3-1.
+JADN Schema: Metadata

 ```
        title: "JADN Metaschema"